 How Your Zodiac Date is Supposed to Work – Astronomically Speaking

-But have you noticed that you don’t see Leo in the night sky on those summer dates, instead the best times to see Leo at night are in the winter and spring months.
-That is because around your birthday, our Sun has moved in front of the constellation; so from our perspective on earth, you cannot see it at night.
+But have you noticed that you don’t see Leo in the night sky on those summer dates, instead the best times to see Leo at night are during the late winter – spring months?
+That is because around your birthday, our Sun has moved in front of the constellation in the Zodiac; so from your perspective on Earth, you cannot see it at night – the Sun’s glare blocks it.
 This applies to every Zodiac date.

 Sounds good, right?

 But remember, through no fault of their own, they still believed Earth was fixed in the universe, not knowing about precession – where Earth’s rotational parameters and orbital slowly change with time.
-Since the dates were assigned, the positions of the stars and ecliptic have slowly shifted, thus the sun is now in different positions on the dates compared to before.
+Since the dates were assigned, the positions of the stars and ecliptic have slowly shifted, thus the Sun is now in different positions on the dates compared to before.